kadrach/pre-commit-gitlabci-lint/README.md

 **Warning** Please note the token should not be shared and if leaked can cause significant harm.

+With Gitlab version 15.7 onwards, the ci linter api has changed and requires the project id (see [Validate a project's CI configuration](https://docs.gitlab.com/ee/api/lint.html#validate-a-projects-ci-configuration)).
+Please specify the full linter url in the args parameter containing the correct project id of the hook (replace ':id' with your project id in the example below).

 An example `.pre-commit-config.yaml`:

 ```yaml